5 Sign Your Bird Needs a Nail Trim

 This scratch will continue to happen till you resort to trimming those sharp, lengthy claws.

-Some blades will easily cut through a particular breed with soft texture nails, while you will need a set of hard or tough cutters for birds like parrots and rainbow.
+Some blades will easily cut through a particular breed with soft-textured nails, while you will need a set of hard or tough cutters for birds like parrots and rainbows.

 If you eventually find yourself in a cutting hazard, prepare a first aid box before taking your little guy to the vet.

-One thing you should get clear is birds don’t have scabs like human beings though many people believe they do.
+One thing you should get clear is that birds don’t have scabs like human beings, though many people believe they do.

 Instead, they grow scabby patterns on their skin owing to excessively long nails.